wavefrontHQ/docs/pages/doc/ui_dashboards.md

 ## Conditional Dashboard Sections

-Starting with release 2020.38, you can make dashboard sections conditional by using the JSON editor.
+You can make dashboard sections conditional by using the JSON editor.
 If a dashboard has conditional sections:
-* Each section is shown only if the condition is met, and invisible in the Jump To menu and the dashboard.
+* Each section is shown only if the condition is met, and invisible in the <strong>Jump To</strong> menu and the dashboard.
 * If the condition is met:
-  - The Jump To menu shows a number to indicate how many conditional sections are displayed.
+  - The <strong>Jump To</strong> menu shows a number to indicate how many conditional sections are displayed.
 Default color is grey.
   - A customizable tooltip indicates that the section is conditional.
   - The number and tooltip also display next to the conditional section.